Updated: Oct 1

 To heal attachment wounds we need to practice new behaviours to balance our old ways of relating to others.
 The easiest way to move into an "earned secure" attachment style is to find someone who models secure attachment.
 This could be a romantic partner, a friend, a mentor, or a therapist.

-In counselling, the relationship is the container of secure attachment that can hold the feelings that you cannot yet hold on your own.
-Within the secure attachment of another, we can begin to embrace our experience of confusion, discomfort, anger, grief, shame, or pain in a space of safely, acceptance and care.
+In counselling, the therapeutic relationship is the container of secure attachment that can hold the emotions you cannot yet hold on your own.
+Within the secure attachment of your therapy appointment, we can begin to embrace your experience of confusion, discomfort, anger, grief, shame, guilt or sadness in a space of safely, acceptance and care.

 What is your attachment style?
 Take this attachment quiz below and bring your findings to your next session!